Hip pain treatment options

 Alleviating Hip Pain and restoring function

 Dr. Marc Darrow, MD, JD., treats pain with non-surgical methods.
-These treatment methods described above can help many people alleviate pain and restore function.
-These treatments however, do not help everyone.
+These methods described above can help many people alleviate pain and restore function.
+These methods however, do not help everyone.